AviatrixSystems/Docs/HowTos/tgw_plan.rst

 .. tip::

   Create a new transit VPC at `Useful Tools -> Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_.
 Select the option "Aviatrix Transit VPC".
+  If you would like to continue to use your existing transit VPC and it is too small (not enough of /28 unused segments), use AWS Edit VPC CIDR feature to create a new /24 subnet for the Aviatrix Transit Gateway in TGW use case. .

 4.1 Non DMZ Transit Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~